Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 </td><td>

 **`NullReference`** earned a horrible reputation of an _exceptional_ pest.
-Its outbreaks appear literally from `nothing` and are too common to be _exceptions_ &thinsp;&mdash;&thinsp; they strike everywhere and have mercy on neither junior developers nor mature systems.
+Its outbreaks appear literally from `nothing` and are too common to be _exceptions_ &thinsp;&mdash;&thinsp; they strike everywhere, in managed and unmanaged environments, and have mercy on neither junior developers nor mature systems.

 [Sir Tony Hoare](../../quotes/README+/contributors/README.md#tony-hoare) voluntarily took the blame for being this Frankenstein who brought the
 [billion-dollar mistake](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/)<sup>🎥</sup> into the software Eden.